Where to Eat in Rome in August

 Enjoy outdoor dining, a view of the Pantheon, and traditional Roman cuisine at Da Fortunato, open all month long

-- Da Fortunato - in 2016, for the first time, this old-fashioned Roman institution with a view of the Pantheon and outdoor seating will be open throughout August, including August 15.
-(In August, they will be closed Mondays.)
+- Da Fortunato - in 2016, for the first time, this old-fashioned Roman institution with a view of the Pantheon and outdoor seating stayed open throughout August, including August 15.
+And they will do so again in August 2017 (In August, they will be closed Mondays.)
 Book early!!

 Via del Pantheon, 55.
 Tel: 06 679 2788